SysKitTeam/docs-point/faq/licensing.md

 ## I purchased Data Center edition.
 How do I acquire Configuration Inventory Manager, Analytics&Adoption, or Power BI Companion App?

-Please [contact us](https://www.syskit.com/company/contact-us) or your dedicated sales/CSM representative for additional information how to acquire these additional modules for Syskit Point.
+Please [contact us](https://www.syskit.com/company/contact-us) or your dedicated sales/CSM representative for additional information on how to acquire these additional modules for Syskit Point.

 ## Can I reassign Syskit Point license to some other owner?